Skip to main content

 } as ConfigProps;

 One file controls the app name, pricing, features, and branding.
-This is elegant for solo founders.
+This is the right default for solo founders: less configuration surface area means fewer decisions to make.

-2. SEO + Blog Out of the Box
+2. SEO and Blog Out of the Box

 ShipFast ships with a functional MDX blog and proper SEO setup: